j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

-Like I previous mentioned in the overview, `rand_var` uses the function `rand()`, an implementation of a Pseudorandom Number Generator (PRNG), that is not seeded in the code.
+Like I previous mentioned in the overview, `rand_var` uses the function `rand()`, an implementation of a Pseudorandom Number Generator (PRNG), that is not properly seeded in the code.
 [The documentation](https://www.gnu.org/software/libc/manual/html_node/ISO-Random.html) states that "If you call `rand` before a seed has been established with `srand`, it uses the value `1` as a default seed.".
 Because of that the same door will